 Key Points

-• Protected Extensible Authentication Protocol (PEAP) safeguards network connections with encrypted channels and server authentication, preventing unauthorized access.
+- Protected Extensible Authentication Protocol (PEAP) safeguards network connections with encrypted channels and server authentication, preventing unauthorized access.

-• SecureW2's managed PKI makes it simple to deploy superior EAP-TLS for certificate-driven wired and wireless network security.
+- The SecureW2 managed PKI makes it simple to deploy superior EAP-TLS for certificate-driven wired and wireless network security.

-What is the Protected Extensible Authentication Protocol (PEAP) Protocol?
+What Is Protected Extensible Authentication Protocol (PEAP)?

 Core Principles of PEAP